fmeringdal/nettu-meet/README.md

 ## Contributing

-Contributions are welcome and are greatly appreciated!
+Contributions are welcome and greatly appreciated!

 ## License